 #3 Get Some Sleep

 In the end, the purpose of sleep is to encourage a state of improvement in the body.
-When we sleep, muscle-wasting hormone (catabolic) concentrations and activity decrease while muscle-building hormone (anabolic) concentrations and activity increases.
+When we sleep, muscle-wasting hormone (catabolic) concentrations and activity decrease while muscle-building hormone (anabolic) concentrations and activity increase.
 Shortened or disrupted sleep will negatively influence the effects of these muscle-building hormones.
 Hence, it will ultimately affect your muscle recovery.

 #4 Take an Ice Bath